What is folate-deficiency anemia?

 - You take certain medicines, such as some used for seizures.

 - You are pregnant.
 This is because the developing baby needs more folic acid.
-Also, the mother absorbs it more slowly.
+Also, the pregnant person absorbs it more slowly.
 A lack of folate during pregnancy is linked to major birth defects that affect the brain, spinal cord, and spine (neural tube defects).

 Some babies are born unable to absorb folic acid.
 This can lead to megaloblastic anemia.
-With this condition, red blood cells are larger than normal.
-They also have a different shape.
-Early treatment is needed to prevent problems such as poor reasoning and learning.
+Early treatment is needed to prevent problems, such as poor reasoning and learning.

 Who is at risk for folate-deficiency anemia?